 Over the past quarter-century, I have helped all manner of riders get going on their bikes.
-I’ve been lucky to see the life changing power of a bicycle.
+I’ve been lucky to see the life-changing power of a bicycle.
 Sadly, I have also seen riders walk away from the sport forever due to simple discomforts.
 No discomfort is as debilitating as back pain.
 Luckily, back pain is usually caused by a few, easy to fix issues.
 These issues manifest themselves in lower back pain and upper back pain.
 See below for the causes and fixes.

 The sky-high seat rider can result in back pain.

 The #1 cause for lower back pain is saddle height.
 Not only is this problem common and painful, but also easily fixed.
 Many riders, while trying to get a more efficient pedal stroke, will raise their saddle too high.
 If your saddle is too high, you will tilt your hips at the bottom of each pedal stroke, trying to reach the pedals.
 That tilting forces the very small muscles in your back to do the job that the very large muscles in your leg should be doing.
 To find a proper saddle height, check out our bike setup article, or visit your local shop for a bike fit.